symfony/symfony-docs/quick_tour/the_big_picture.rst

 aware of this issue and for that reason, it won't display this bar when your application is running in the production server.

-How does Symfony knows when is your application running locally or in a production server?
+How does Symfony know  whether your application is running locally or on a production server?
 Keep reading to discover the concept of **execution environments**.

 .. _quick-tour-big-picture-environments-intro: